akikuno/DAJIN2/docs/ROADMAP.md

 + Updated `preprocess.insertions_to_fasta.count_insertions` of the counting method to treat similar insertions as identical.
 Previously, the same insertion was erroneously counted as different ones due to sequence errors.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/7bc18f486253e876d51a296f64909e1c73114e79)

-+ Debug `clustering.merge_labels` to be able to correctly revert minor labels back to parent labels.[Commit Detail](https://github.com/akikuno/DAJIN2/commit/8127a94e042328b87e456d3748ebea66a845ba1a)
++ Debug `clustering.merge_labels` to be able to correctly revert minor labels back to parent labels.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/8127a94e042328b87e456d3748ebea66a845ba1a)

++ Moved the `call_sequence` function to the `cssplits_handler` module.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/ef5b0bf41ab33a7e8d06d33fe7fa6c27a443742a)

 ## 🐛 Bug Fixes